Arthur's multiplicity formula for even orthogonal and unitary groups

-then
+Then

-where the second summation on the RHS runs over all $\sigma$ with $A$-parameter $\theta(\psi)$ and not relevant to $G$. \end{corollary} Now, simply by replacing all $\phi$ by $\psi$ in Section \ref{transfer.AMF}, we can define $\Pi_{\psi_v}^\theta(G_v)$ and $\calJ_v^\theta$ for each place $v$ of $F$, as well as the global packet $\Pi_\psi^\theta(G,\epsilon_\psi)$.
-Combining all of these with Lemma \ref{Compare-epsilon}, we deduce \begin{theorem} If \begin{enumerate}[(1).] \item $G$ and $\psi$ satisfy the Assumption \ref{strange.assumption}, or \item $G$ has Witt index $r_V=1$ and $\psi$ is any elliptic $A$-parameter for $G$. \end{enumerate} There is a decomposition
+where the second summation on the RHS runs over all $\sigma$ with $A$-parameter $\theta(\psi)$ and not relevant to $G$. \end{corollary} Recall that in Section \ref{transfer.AMF}, we have defined local packets $\Pi_{\psi_v}^\theta(G_v)$ for each place $v$ of $F$, as well as the global packet $\Pi_\psi^\theta(G,\epsilon_\psi)$.
+Combining all of these with Lemma \ref{Compare-epsilon}, we deduce: \begin{theorem} Suppose that either: \begin{enumerate} \item $(G,\psi)$ satisfies the Assumption \ref{strange.assumption}; \item $G$ is of $F$-rank $1$, and $\psi$ is any elliptic $A$-parameter for $G$. \end{enumerate} Then there is a decomposition

-\end{theorem} \begin{remark} In particular, when the Witt index of $G=G(V)$ is less or equal to one, we obtain a description of the whole $L^2_{\disc}(G)$.
-A case worth noting is when $G$ is unitary group and $G_v\cong U(1,n-1)$ at one real place $v$.
-The description of the whole $L^2_{\disc}(G)$ in this case may have arithmetic applications to Shimura varieties of type $ U(1,n-1)$. \end{remark} These results motivate us to study these local packets $\Pi_{\psi_v}^\theta(G_v)$ at each local place $v$ of $F$.
-In particular, we want to show that \begin{itemize} \item When $G_v$ is quasi-split, $\Pi_{\psi_v}^\theta(G_v)=\Pi_{\psi_v}^A(G_v)$, where $\Pi_{\psi_v}^A(G_v)$ is the local $A$-packet defined by Arthur \cite{MR3135650}. \item These local packets $\Pi_{\psi_v}^\theta(G_v)$ does not depend on the choice of $r$. \end{itemize} We shall carry out these in a sequel to this paper. \\
+\end{theorem} \begin{remark} In particular, when $G=G(V)$ is of $F$-rank less than or equal to $1$, we obtain a description of the whole $L^2_{\disc}(G)$.
+A case worth noting is when $G$ is an unitary group and $G_v\simeq \U_{1,n-1}$ at one real place $v$.
+In this case, the description of $L^2_{\disc}(G)$ might have some arithmetic applications to Shimura varieties of type $\U_{1,n-1}$. \end{remark} These results also motivate us to study these local packets $\Pi_{\psi_v}^\theta(G_v)$ at each local place $v$ of $F$.
+In particular, we want to show that: \begin{itemize} \item These local packets $\Pi_{\psi_v}^\theta(G_v)$ do not depend on the choice of the auxiliary group $H_v=H\left(W_v\right)$. \item If $G_v$ is quasi-split, then